 \begin{cor} \FO model checking is AW[*]-complete on unit interval graphs with a successor relation when parameterized by the formula size. \end{cor}

-We now turn our attention to interpretation in unit interval graphs.
-The price we pay for restricting to a smaller class of interval graphs is the strength of the interpretation language used, namely that of \MSO logic.
-At this point we remark that there exist two commonly used \MSO frameworks for graphs; the \MSOi language which is allowed to quantify over vertices and vertex sets only, and \MSOii which is in addition allowed to quantify over edges and edge sets in addition.
+We now turn our attention to more general \MSO properties.
+There exist two commonly used \MSO frameworks for graphs: the \MSOi language where quantifying over vertices and vertex sets only is allowed, and \MSOii where it is allowed to quantify over edges and edge sets in addition.
 Our negative result holds for the weaker variant \MSOi (and so also holds for \MSOii).